 Greetings Bay City!

-Thank you for reading the Fencepost, and I’ll see you next week.
+Thank you for reading the Fencepost, and I will see you next week.